brianteachman/.localhost-ui/README.md

 + phpinfo()
 + local documentation

+> This was implemented on Ubuntu and as such may need to be configured to suit your system, see step 2 below.

 Install:

-1. Place index.php, docs.php, and the .localhost folder in root web directory.
+1. Place index.php and .localhost directory in your root web directory.
    + ``cd /var/www/`` (or whatever)
    + ``git clone git://github.com/lordbushi/Simple-localhost-Landing-Page.git``
 2. In /.localhost/runtime.inc.php, configure any constants that need configuring.
 3. This app relies on [dflydev-markdown](http://github.com/dflydev/dflydev-markdown) to display markdown syntax.
 I am using [composer](http://getcomposer.org/) to install dependancies into the /.localhost/vendor directory and configure the autoloader, but you can download it manually if you want.
 If you don't use composer, be sure to remove
 ``require('vendor/autoload.php');`` from /.localhost/runtime.inc.php.

 ------------------------------------------------------------------------------------

 TODO:

 * Finish file handler (eg, be able to open most all text based files in the browser)